August 29, 2024

 Glass Room added to a listed property

-When considering a beautiful glass room, one of the most common questions people ask is how they differ from a standard conservatory.
+When considering a beautiful glass room, or a glass orangery, one of the most common questions people ask is how they differ from a standard conservatory.
 Certainly, there are plenty of similarities; both provide a bridge between indoor and outdoor living, allowing you plenty of natural light while protecting you from the elements.
 They both act as an extension to your home; a place where you can relax and enjoy the garden view.
 Apart from that, there are some very notable differences…

 Aesthetics

-Unlike a conservatory, a glass room aims to create a smooth transition to the outside with full glazing, providing unobstructed views.
+Unlike a conservatory, a glass room or a glass orangery aims to create a smooth transition to the outside with full glazing, providing unobstructed views.
 Where conservatories have large clunky frames, a glass room is made of frameless glass panels, giving it a clean minimal look with more light and visibility.
 Depending on the design, some glass extensions have sliding glass doors or bi folding doors that open completely, transforming home extending the living area.
 Main Street, a project in Leicester completed by our regional Midlands division, used slim sliding glass doors in a biparting configuration as part of the glass extension design to achieve a fully glazed design in conjunction with the structural glass roof and create an indoor outdoor style of living.

 Planning Constraints